FIWARE/tutorials.NGSI-LD/forwarder/README.md

 [![NGSI LD](https://img.shields.io/badge/NGSI-LD-d6604d.svg)](https://cim.etsi.org/NGSI-LD/official/front-page.html)
 [![JSON LD](https://img.shields.io/badge/JSON--LD-1.1-f06f38.svg)](https://w3c.github.io/json-ld-syntax/)

-Simple nodejs express application for use with the FIWARE Step-by-Step tutorials.
+Simple TypeScript express application for use with the FIWARE Step-by-Step tutorials.
 This is a **Context Provider** that can be used to proxy and amend requests to a Context Broker.

 This application provides various sources of context and demonstrates various aspects of FIWARE.
 Its main features include: